piathmo/mywebsite/AboutPiathPage4.md

 #### IOS App Development Class at Mizzou
 I really love the idea of taking this class, but I also feel like I would need more inbetween classes before jumping into that.
-I love Apple products so being able to learn more about the developments  I like IT classes because it is literally the blueprint to what we see everyday on our phones and laptops. link of more IT classes at Mizzou: http://catalog.missouri.edu/courseofferings/infotc/
+I love Apple products so being able to learn more about the developments  I like IT classes because it is literally the blueprint to what we see everyday on our phones and laptops. link of more IT classes at Mizzou: [Information Technology Catalog]http://catalog.missouri.edu/courseofferings/infotc/